jghelani-hl/docker-demo-hl/README.md

 - `-v /c/repos/docker-demo/docker-app:/app` tells docker that we want to attach the `/c/repos/docker-demo/docker-app` path on our local machine to the `/app` path inside the container.
 One thing to note here is that the path of your local machine has to be an absolute path.
 Because I am using WSL2, I have to use the `/c/` prefix to specify the correct path.
 If you are using macOS or Linux, you can use the `/` prefix to specify the path.
 If you are using Windows, you can use the `C:\` prefix to specify the path.
 - `-v /app/node_modules` tells docker that we want to attach the `/app/node_modules` path inside the container.
 This is important as our Dockerfile copies everything from our local to the container, and since our local doesn't have a node_modules folder, it will replace the node_modules folder in the container that the image has when it was built.
 So to avoid this from happening we are telling docker to persist the node_modules folder from the container to the local machine.
 This way we don't have to install the node_modules on our local machine every time we run the container.
 The deeper the path, the higher the priority for that data persistence.
 - `-e CHOKIDAR_USEPOLLING=true` tells docker that we want to set the `CHOKIDAR_USEPOLLING` environment variable to `true`.
 This is useful when you are using bind mounts on Windows or macOS.
 This is because the file system on Windows and macOS doesn't support file system events like Linux does.
 This can cause issues with file system events not being detected by the container.
 Setting the `CHOKIDAR_USEPOLLING` environment variable to `true` tells the container to use polling to detect file system events.
-This is useful when you are using bind mounts on Windows or macOS.

-Now if you make changes source code for our node app, you will see that the changes will be reflected in the container and `nodemon` restarts the server.
+Now if you make changes to the source code for our node app, you will see that the changes will be reflected in the container and `nodemon` restarts the server.

-Some caveats, if you are using WSL2 on Windows, you may have to set the `CHOKIDAR_USEPOLLING` environment variable to `true` because the file system on Windows doesn't support file system events like Linux does.
+Like mentioned above, if you are using WSL2 on Windows, you may have to set the `CHOKIDAR_USEPOLLING` environment variable to `true` because the file system on Windows doesn't support file system events like Linux does.
 This can cause issues with file system events not being detected by the container.
 Setting the `CHOKIDAR_USEPOLLING` environment variable to `true` tells the container to use polling to detect file system events.
 This is useful when you are using bind mounts on Windows.
 If you are running a front-end application like React, you may have to set the `WATCHPACK_POLLING` environment variable to `true` for the same reason.

 ## Docker Compose

 Docker compose is one of my favourite tools when working with Docker.
 It allows you to define multi-container applications in a single file.
 This is great because you can define all your services in one file and run them with a single command.
 This is especially useful when you have multiple services that need to communicate with each other.
-You can define networks, volumes, and mounts in a structured way.
-You can also define environment variables, build arguments, and other configurations in a structured way.
+You can define networks, volumes, environment variables, mounts and other configurations in a structured way.

 So far we have a node app and a mongo container running.
-Let's complete the cycle by adding a React app and putting all the commands to build and run the containers in a single file.
+Let's complete the cycle by adding a React app and putting all the commands to build and run the three containers in a single file.

 Let's create a `docker-compose.yml` file in the root of our project: